guillaumelobet/plantcomp/README.md

 # FSPM workshop

+In this workshop, we will learn how to use basic functions of a functional-structural plant model.
+For the strucural part (creation of the architecture), we will use the model CPlantBox.
+We will then use the model MARSHAL to simulate water flow in the structure.

+## CPlantBox plant model

 CPlantBox is a model used to simulated the growth and development of complex plant.
 Here we will use it to simulate a root system architecture.

-## CPlantBox plant model
+The source code of the model can be found here https://github.com/Plant-Root-Soil-Interactions-Modelling/CPlantBox

 ### Shiny App